-Traders in the foreign exchange market determine the dollar's value compared to other currencies every moment.
-It's determined by a wide variety of factors, including the interest rate paid on the dollar, how fast the economy is growing and how large the country's debt-to-GDP ratio is.
+Traders in the foreign exchange market determine the dollar's value as compared to other currencies every moment.
+The rates are determined by a wide variety of factors: the interest rate paid on the dollar, how rapidly the economy is growing, and how large the country's debt-to-GDP ratio is.

 The World's Reserve Currency

 Part of the reason for the dollar's strength is its role as the world's reserve currency.
 Most people around the world will accept a $20 bill for payment in lieu of their own country's currency; most oil contracts are in dollars, and 86% of all foreign exchange trade is conducted in dollars.